stevenshow/fun_website/README.md

 # Terminal Website

 ## This website was created in hopes that I could relay my love for computers and the terminal.
-I hope that you are able to enjoy and see my passion and possibly take inspiration away from this to create or add on something of your own.
+I hope that you are able to enjoy and see my passion and possibly take inspiration away from this to create or add onto something of your own.

 # Getting Started with Create React App